Matchstick puzzle: Move 2 sticks to make 5 matchstick shapes

-Solution final stage: Move 2 sticks to make 5 non-overlapping closed shapes: Identifying the 2 sticks to move
+Solution final stage: Move 2 sticks to make 5 matchstick shapes Matchstick puzzle: Identifying the 2 sticks to move

 Analysis: As stick 5 has to be used in forming one of the two new shapes, the square B cannot be disturbed at all.

 Note:This is the reason why your initial attempt starting with stick 4 and 5 failed.

 It is now easy to identify stick 8 and stick 9 to move to form the two new shapes.
 The solution figure is below.